syncfusion/ej2-powerapps-components/README.md

 ## Creating the Syncfusion code components solution package

-To generate a solution project and bundle all Synfusion code components to create a solution package, follow these steps:
+To generate a solution project and bundle all Syncfusion code components to create a solution package, follow these steps:

 1. Open your command prompt and navigate to the [root folder](./) of this project.